Comprehensive, actionable carrier screening

 Some diseases are caused when there is a mutation in the DNA.
 A mutation happens when the bases in the DNA are changed or “mutated.”
 A mutation in a gene causes the gene to work improperly or not work at all.
 Genetic diseases happen when a gene or genes are not working properly.

 Inheritance: Autosomal Recessive Conditions

 There are different ways genetic diseases can be passed down or inherited in families.
 Some genetic diseases happen when only one gene in a pair has a mutation.
 These are called dominant genetic diseases.
 Horizon carrier screening does not screen for dominant genetic conditions.
-Other genetic diseases happen when both copies of a gene pair have a mutation.
+Horizon carrier screening tests for genetic diseases that happen when both copies of a gene pair have a mutation.
 These are called recessive genetic diseases.
 A carrier of a recessive genetic disease is someone who has a mutation in one of the genes in a pair.

 A couple can have a child with a recessive disease when both the mother and the father are carriers of the same disease.
 This means they both have a mutation in the same gene.
 With each pregnancy, this couple’s chance is 1 in 4, or 25%, to have a child with the disease.
 This couple also has a 3 in 4, or 75%, chance to have a child who does NOT have the disease.